-Since the Chapter 33 Post 9/11 GI bill pays tuition and fees directly to the school, you are likely to incur a debt if you drop a class after you have been certified The VA will seek tuition and fees paid for the class(es) you withdrew from.
-Sometimes a debt incurred will be collected by the school while other times the debt will be collected by the Debt Management Center.
-Depending on your level of enrollment the VA may also seek repayment for your Basic Allowance for Housing (BAH) and book stipend.
+Since the Chapter 33 Post 9/11 GI Bill® pays tuition and fees directly to the school, you are likely to incur a debt if you drop a class after you have been certified.
+The VA will seek tuition and fees paid for the class(es) you withdrew from.
+Sometimes a debt incurred will be collected by the school, while other times the debt will be collected by the Debt Management Center.
+Depending on your level of enrollment the VA may also seek repayment for your Monthly Housing Allowance (MHA) and book stipend.

 Drop below full-time status:

 Regardless of the number of credits you are taking in a semester, if you drop below full-time status at any point in the term you will be required to repay some or all of your MHA.

 Reduced or waived fees:

 If your fees are reduced or waived after we have billed the VA, a debt will be created for that fee.
 For example, if you have the student health benefit plan fee waived after we have reported your tuition and fees, the VA will seek reimbursement for that fee.